 If you take part in a non-priority sport, then you may consider joining any of the existing Students’ Union sports clubs.

-Our researchers in the Department for Health have specialisms in:
+Our researchers have specialisms in:

-- disability, sport and health
+- sport and exercise science

 - nutrition and metabolism